 On arrival to Northern Ireland you should register with your nearest health centre.
 Your practice (or “surgery”) will then assign a doctor, known as a General Practitioner (GP), who will oversee your routine medical care.
 There is no charge for basic healthcare, e.g. general consultations at a GP practice or at any NHS hospital (your GP will refer you if you need non-urgent hospital care).
 If your health centre is closed, you should be able to obtain the 'out of hours' contact number for alternative healthcare during the closed period.

-International staff can also register with the University Health Centre at Queen’s as long as they have a passport and, if from outside Europe, a visa valid for minimum 6 months.
+International staff can also register with the University Health Centre at Queen’s as long as they have a passport and a visa valid for minimum 6 months.
 If the visa validity is less than 6 months, International Staff Support can issue a reference to confirm employment.
 Registrations are from 10 am – 4 pm Tuesday to Friday and the processing time is approximately 2 weeks.

 If you are involved in an accident or suddenly take ill, you may need to go to Accident and Emergency (A&E).
 The number to call for an ambulance is 999.
 The ambulance will take you to the A&E at the nearest hospital.
 The nearest hospitals to the University are: Belfast City Hospital NHS Trust 51, Lisburn Road Belfast BT9 7AB Telephone: 02890 329 241 Royal Victoria Hospital, Grosvenor Road Belfast, BT12 6BA Telephone: 028 9024 0503